 Jennifer Hudson stars as Mister’s drug-addicted mother Gloria.
 Next to Effie White in Dreamgirls, the performance is her best to date.
 There are also appearances from an unrecognizable Jeffrey Wright, Anthony Mackie and Jordin Sparks — all adding their high-profile chops to the indie flick.
 That said, the film is not perfect.
 In many scenes the storyline gets lost in its own poetry.
 But the direction of George Tillman Jr. and the writing of Michael Starrbury make for a solid cinematic team.
 In addition, the thoughtful score from Alicia Keys accentuates the kids quirky and admirable ways to survive.
 Mister and Pete see a light, no matter how dim, knowing there is something on the other side of their dire circumstances, which is a reality that resonates with many youths.

 Side note: A variety of critics have sounded off on the film, but it’s important to note the version being released today is edited, shorter and includes a different ending than what was seen at Sundance.

-The Inevitable Defeat of Mister & Pete is in theaters today.
+The Inevitable Defeat of Mister & Pete is on DVD now.